VA2QED/frame-of-references/notes/relative-motion.md

-Imagine that we have trapped the blue eye in a car with one way mirrors and it does not know that the car is moving at a constant velocity relative to the number line.
-Also, let's say that the car and the object was already moving at a constant speed when the animation starts.
+Imagine that we have trapped the blue observer in a car with one way mirrors and it does not know that the car is moving at a constant velocity relative to the number line.
+Also, let's say that the car and the object was already moving at a constant velocity when the animation starts.

 >  TODO: animation: a box around the observer and the moving car.
 An arrow from the stationary observer to the moving observer
 >